Ridanm/Ridanm/README.md

 - 👋 Hi, I’m Richard my spanish lenguage
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html, css, javascript
+- 🌱 I’m currently learning html, css, javascript, ruby
 - 💞️ I’m looking to learn always that i can
-- 📫 How to reach me: Ridanm@hotmail.com
+- 📫 How to reach me: Danyfox1.dm@gmail.com

 <!---
 Ridanm/Ridanm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.